Singer

 I’ve distilled all of my experience into Voices of Healing, my online community of people healing through the voice, and Knightingale Voice, my Iowa City vocal studio.
 I offer voice lessons, classes, and vocal meditation singing circles.
 Because turns out, when you’ve spent decades mastering your craft, the next step isn’t retirement—it’s revolution.

 Sometimes the most revolutionary thing a classically trained opera singer can do is teach regular people that they deserve to be heard.
-And sometimes, if you’re really lucky, you get to build a whole life around that revolution.
+I have built my whole life around that revolution.

 My Favorite Place to Perform: